adityakarandevwork/Work-Intelligence-Platform-Org-Test/README.md

 repo related libraries and functions are working fine

-### To do (jodhil)
+### To do

-visit tests/TODO.md made by the team for testing phase and complete it
+visit tests/Todo.md made by the team for testing phase and complete it